 We can not say this enough, Not all airlines have the same carry on bag size limits.
 JetBlue and Southwest, for example, allow bigger bags that measure at most 24 inches long, 16 inches wide and 10inches high.

 Where United the maximum dimensions for a carry-on bag are 9 inches x 14 inches x 22 inches (22 cm x 35 cm x 56 cm), including handles and wheels.
 Delta passenger carry-on’s should not exceed 45 linear inches (22 x 14 x 9 in) or 115 centimeters (56 x 36 x 23 cm) including handles and wheels.

 What Size Carry On Do You Need?

-Size will likely be the most integral factor when it comes to choosing from the best carry on backpacks.
-Make sure the size you choose complies with airline requirements, and remember too that carry-ons not only have dimension specifications but weight restrictions too, so don’t overpack, because many airlines will check this too.
+The size will likely be the most integral factor when it comes to choosing from the best carry on backpacks.
+Make sure the size you choose complies with airline requirements, and remember too that carry-ons not only have dimension specifications but weight restrictions too, so don’t overpack because many airlines will check this too.

-If you are traveling on a short trip, then you may find that a 20 liter rucksack will be a suitable sized carry on for your needs, but if you are traveling on a longer trip and only want hand luggage to save on costs, then depending on your airline of choice, you may even be able to take on board anything up to 40 or even 50 liters.
+If you are traveling on a short trip, then you may find that a 20-liter rucksack will be a suitable sized carry on for your needs, but if you are traveling on a long trip and only want hand luggage to save on costs, then depending on your airline of choice, you may even be able to take on board anything up to 40 or even 50 liters.

 You may also want to consider the type of material your bag is manufactured from.
 If you want a bag that lasts, then you may want to invest more money into a brand that makes use of stronger, more durable fabrics, particularly if you want to use the bag on multiple trips or are looking to take it hiking or on long term travels.